benharosh/practical_application_2/README.md

 ### Data Understanding

 After considering the business understanding, we want to get familiar with our data.
-Write down some steps that you would take to get to know the dataset and identify any quality issues within.
-Take time to get to know the dataset and explore what information it contains and how this could be used to inform your business understanding.
+We'll explore the steps that we would take to get to know the dataset and identify any quality issues within.

 * Data has 426K records
 * Data has 3 numerical and 13 categorical columns